-With an increase in T, the number of moments becomes large, many of which could be relatively weak.
+As noted earlier, with an increase in T, the number of moments becomes large, many of which could be relatively weak.
 In such a case, using a well chosen sub-set of moments could improve the small sample performance.
 We investigate the small sample benefits and drawbacks of using OCMT procedure described in Section 6.1 to select a subset or relevant AH moments.
 The AAH-O estimator is based on the union of T - 2 quadratic moments (13) and the selected subset of AH moments.
-We expect that for a fixed T and as $n \to \infty$ , all relevant moments will be selected by OCMT procedure and therefore asymptotically AAH, and AAH-O achieve the same variance (for a fixed T), although AAH-O could have lower or higher RMSE compared with AAH in finite samples.
-These expectations are in line with the reported findings in Tables 4-5 and Figure 2.
+We expect that for a fixed T and as $n \to \infty$, all relevant moments will be selected by OCMT procedure and therefore asymptotically AAH, and AAH-O achieve the same variance (for a fixed T), although AAH-O could have lower or higher RMSE compared with AAH in finite samples.
+These expectations are in line with the reported findings in Tables 4-5 and Figure A2 in the Appendix.
 First, the average number of moments (reported in the last columns of Table 4) increases in n for a fixed T, since all of the AAH moments are relevant albeit with a varying degree of strength.
-The differences in RMSE values between AAH and AAH-O estimators are negligible for the largest value of n, as expected.
-Second, AAH-O outperforms AAH in cases with highest value of the ratio T/n, for example when n = 100, and T > 12.
+The differences in RMSE values between AAH and AAH-O estimators are negligible for large values of n, as expected.
+Second, AAH-O outperforms AAH in cases where T/n is relatively large.
+For example, when n = 100, and T > 10.
 However, for intermediate cases with more moderate T/n ratio, AAH-O tends to perform less well as compared to the AAH estimator in terms of RMSEs.
-The size distortions of AAH-O are not as serious as the size distortions of AAH, but still quite substantial in the case of experiments where $T \ge 10$ and n < 2000.
+The size distortion of AAH-O is not as serious as the size distortions of AAH, but still quite substantial in the case of experiments where $T \ge 10$ and n < 2000.